florian/reading-notes/papers/3_Why_Google_Stores_Billions_of_Lines_of_Code_in_a_Single_Repository.md

 # Why Google Stores Billions of Lines of Code in a Single Repository [[pdf]](https://ai.google/research/pubs/pub45424) [[video]](https://www.youtube.com/watch?v=W71BTkUbdqE)

+*Potvin, Rachel, and Josh Levenberg.
+"Why Google stores billions of lines of code in a single repository."
+Communications of the ACM 59.7 (2016): 78-87.
+APA*

+Google uses a monorepo for most of its projects, which is a single repository that holds all of the code directly or indirectly used by these Google projects.
+Making such a system work at Google's scale is difficult and requires a lot of sophisticated tooling.
+This paper gives an overview over the version control system Google uses, explains some of Google's tools, and discusses the advantages and disadvantages of the monorepo approach.

 ## Google-scale

 - The vast majority of Google's code is stored in a single repository